FPV Flight for Micro Helicopters

 Next came Walkera #52 micro collective pitch, Gaui EP100 collective pitch and Walkera made 64C.
 These are 340mm rotor.
 Larger than current 4G6.

 5#6- The first practical 4 channel micro helicopter.
 Dual rotor for stability.
 Released in 3/07.
 Early models have jittery servo issue.
 Soft plastic head made it jumpy during flight.
-The fact that it was so small, had a full house 4 channel frequency driven radio, and if flew pretty well was amazing.
+The fact that it was so small, had a full house 4 channel radio (not 2.4Ghz) was amazing.
 Jittery servo was a distraction, but not enough to keep it from flying.
-Back then, being able to fly for 5 minutes at this scale with 4 channel was amazing.
+Back then, being able to fly for 5 minutes at this scale with 4 channel was unheard of.
 This launched Walkera into the forefront of micro helicopters, and set it apart from Picoo Z, which was more of a toy.

 Hints for 4#3: Use 4#3Q blade to make motor last.
 Heatsink for brushed motor.
 Use AeoRC Brushless conversion.
 Stock motor weight 10.1g.
 ADH50 motor 4.4g speed control 4.3g.
 8.7g total for AeoRC Brushless conversion.
 Plug and play, and save 1.4g.
 If you use the Hobby King 2g ESC along with "the steve" at .45g, the total weight of the set-up would be 6.85g.
 Save 3.25g.
 Down side is you have to solder a wire to the receiver instead of plug and play.
 While paying for shipping at Hobby King, you can get the C05M motor which is probably similar to the ADH50 motor at about the same weight.
 WK-02-1 servo weights 3.18g ea, .12kgf*cm.
 Can use 1.8g linear servo to save weight.
 Save 2.76g.
 Total saving can be 6g.
 Bring helicopter weight from 50g to 44g!.
 Do a bell-hiller mod with extreme production kit.
 Can also do it using Walkera parts.